 Ultimately, this journey isn’t about me—it’s about you and your story.
 But trusting an editor with your story is a weighty decision (hello, emotional and financial vulnerability).
 Here is a bit about my personal peregrination to help you decide if we should wander together:

 Nothing about my path has been linear or exceptionally logical, but that’s what makes life exciting, right?
 I have been an editor in some form or fashion for the past twelve years.
-Most of my prior editing experience focused on nonfiction work (primarily strategic intelligence assessments and foreign policy articles for military commanders and U.S. policymakers), but I realized about three years ago that my true passion is working with fiction writers.
-I currently serve as an assistant editor and first reader for two small presses.
+Most of my prior editing experience focused on nonfiction work (primarily strategic intelligence assessments and foreign policy articles for military commanders and U.S. policymakers), but I realized my true passion is working with fiction writers.
+I currently serve as an assistant editor and/or first reader for two small presses.

 I have a Certificate in Editing from the Poynter Institute/ACES, and have completed training in developmental editing and copyediting with the Editorial Arts Academy, the Editorial Freelancers Association, and Club Ed.
 Additionally, personal and professional growth are written into my business plan, so I’m continually attending webinars/trainings and reading copious books focused on the crafts of writing and editing.